Women are 51% of the population and make 80% of buying decisions!

 A Watersafe study showed that 23% of women would have ‘seriously considered’ a career in trades if they’d been ‘given the opportunity’ whereas a YouGov survey showed that only 11% of the general population asked ‘would consider’ a career in trades.

-We’ve spoken to tradeswomen in focus groups to identify what attracts them to join our industry, and vitally, will encourage them to stay once they get here.
+We’ve spoken to tradeswomen in focus groups to identify what attracts them to join our industry, and essentially, will encourage them to stay once they get here.

-We’re talking about a cultural transformation that will change the face and the reputation of our entire industry – you can benefit from our insider knowledge.
+We’re talking about a cultural transformation that will change the face and the reputation of our entire industry – you can lead this change and not just react to it.
+Benefit from our insider knowledge.